-Your mortgage may be your biggest debt and laddering coverage as you pay down your mortgage can also make sense.
-Buying one 10 year, one 20 year and one 30 year policy can save you 25% to 35% or more on your life insurance cost compared to buying one larger policy for the full 30 years.
+Your mortgage may be your biggest debt, and laddering coverage as you pay down your mortgage can also make sense.
+Buying one 10 year, one 20 year, and one 30 year policy can save you 25% to 35% or more on your life insurance cost compared to buying one larger policy for the full 30 years.

 Laddering your term life insurance won’t usually make sense if you want to have a combined amount of term insurance that is less than $250,000.
 The reason is that many insurance companies have a price-break at amounts of $250k and higher, so you pay less per $1,000 at amounts of $250k and up.
 For example, buying one $125,000- 20 year term and one $125,000- 30 year term will usually cost more than buying one $250,000- 30 year term plan.

-You could also ladder your policies and include one policy that offers living benefits as this is a niche that only a few term insurance carriers are currently offering.
-The advantage to this is one of your term policies would pay out benefits while you are still alive if you were diagnosed with a terminal illness, a chronic illness for which you may need long term care or home health care or for a critical illness like a heart attack, invasive cancer, stroke, etc.
+You could also ladder your policies and include one policy that offers living benefits, as this is a niche that only a few term insurance carriers are currently offering.
+The advantage to this is one of your term policies would pay out benefits while you are still alive if you were diagnosed with a terminal illness, a chronic illness for which you may need long term care or home health care, or a critical illness like a heart attack, invasive cancer, stroke, etc.

-I also find that many people like the idea of having some permanent life insurance, but that they are not willing to pay what a larger permanent life insurance policy would cost.
+I also find that many people like the idea of having some permanent life insurance, but they are not willing to pay what a larger permanent life insurance policy would cost.

-For example, a 40 year old male in good health would pay $2,793 per year for a $500,000 guaranteed universal life rate which would provide guaranteed coverage for life at a rate that will never increase.
+For example, a 40 year old male in good health would pay $2,793 per year for a $500,000 guaranteed universal life rate, which would provide guaranteed coverage for life at a rate that will never increase.

-So if you really need $500,000 of life insurance and like the idea of having a portion of that being permanent life insurance that is guaranteed for the rest of your life, you could buy a $250,000- 20 year term plan with annual cost of $205 and a $250,000 guaranteed universal life policy with annual cost of $1430.
+If you really need $500,000 of life insurance and like the idea of having a portion of that being permanent life insurance that is guaranteed for the rest of your life, you could buy a $250,000- 20 year term plan with annual cost of $205 and a $250,000 guaranteed universal life policy with annual cost of $1430.
 This combination would save you $1,158 every year compared to buying the full $500,000 as guaranteed universal life.

 If you need less permanent life insurance, you could also buy a $400,000- 20 year term plan for $292 per year and a $100,000 guaranteed universal life policy for $609 per year.
 This combination would save you $1,892 per year compared to purchasing the full $500,000 as guaranteed universal life.

-You can buy ANY combination of term insurance and/or permanent life insurance to best suit your needs, so pick your budget and see what combination of policies may work best for you!!
+You can buy ANY combination of term insurance and/or permanent life insurance to best suit your needs, so pick your budget and see what combination of policies may work best for you!